eric-downes/20sq-blog/_posts/2023-08-26-mev-cui-bono.md

 But if so, does PBS really prevent centralization?
 As things stand now we're a bit skeptical about that.
 Given how much technological advantage matters in this space, we would not expect a state of monopoly to hold for long (a better searcher may always enter the market and steal the crown).
 Yet,

-> We deem it likely to see the market stabilizing into a sort of 'succession of dynasties' ecosystem where a very small number of integrated players reigns sovereing (old dynasty) for months/years until some more technological advanced player trumps the game (change of dynasty).
+> We deem it likely to see the market stabilizing into a sort of 'succession of dynasties' ecosystem where a very small number of integrated players reign sovereign (old dynasty) for months/years until some more technological advanced player trumps the game (change of dynasty).

 Looking at things from this point of view, integrated **searcher-builder-proposers** really seem inevitable: in securing part of the proposer market a searcher can distort the fierce competition on state-of-the-art search.
 Maybe this strategy works only for a while but extending one's reign even for a while can be very lucrative.